ongov/Ontario.ca-Jamstack-Toolkit/README.md

 A freshly cloned repository includes the following:

+- `.jam-on` [folder] - folder used by the `jam-on.mjs` command line tool
+  - app [folder] - folder for app-specific configuration produced by the command line tool
+  - core [folder] - folder for core files used by the command line tool (do not modify)
 - `src` [folder] - source code folder for the static user interface.
   - `_data` [folder] - [Eleventy global data files folder](https://www.11ty.dev/docs/data-global/)
     - `app` [folder] - data files folder for the application